See also: 3rd Nephi 7:2; D&C 101:80; 98:4-7

 Prophecy of Joseph Smith (according to Orson Hyde) was that the time would come when the Constitution and the country would be in danger of an overthrow; and . . . “if the Constitution be saved at all, it will be by the Elders of this Church.” — Journal of Discourses, Vol. 6, p.
 152, January 3, 1850

-Next to being one in worshiping God, there is nothing in this world in which this Church should be more united than in upholding and defending the Constitution of the United States.
-If members of the Melchizedek Priesthood allow the U.S. Constitution to be destroyed, they not only forfeit their rights to the Priesthood, but to a place in this highest degree of glory as well. — President David O. McKay, The Instructor, Feb.
+Next to being one in worshiping God, there is nothing in this world in which this Church should be more united than in upholding and defending the Constitution of the United States. — President David O. McKay, The Instructor, Feb.
 1956, p.
-34
+34 also quoted in A Standard of Freedom for This Dispensation by Jay M. Todd

 The Prophet Joseph Smith declared it will be the elders of Israel who will step forward to help save the Constitution, and not the church.
 Brethren, if we had done our homework and were faithful, we could step forward at this time and help save this country.
 The fact that most of us are unprepared to do it is an indictment we will have to bear.
 The longer we wait, the heavier the chains, the deeper the blood, the more the persecution, and the less we can carry out our God-given mandate and world-wide mission.
 The war in heaven is raging on earth today.
 Are you being neutralized in the battle? — President Ezra Taft Benson, Conference Report, April 1965, p.
 539